JaredGill/Data_Collection_Crypto/README.md

 - Here the patch line finds the location of the function being mocked by inputting the definition which can be found be right-clicking the function where it is used.
 - The patch's must be in the inverse order of where they are called in script.

+## Docker
+Docker is a platform that allows users to save their development environment and files to a "image".
+This image can be pulled to other systems and will have everything needed to run the program such as software and libraries isolated to itself.
+This image can be run in a instance called a container.
+These allow for quick testing and sharing are built with a DockerFile.
+- The Docker image is first made with a docker build line.
+- The image is tagged and pushed to dockerhub where it an then be pulled to EC2 for easy deployment.

 ## Amazon Web Services
 AWS was chosen as a cloud service provider.
 Of these services a Amazon Simple Storage Service (S3 Bucket), Relation Database (RDS), and Amazon Elastic Compute Cloud (EC2).
 To connect to the AWS through command line a IAM user was created and the package awscli was used to connect to the user account on the local machine using the keys through enironment variables.
 On the EC2 awscli was not required as the program was run through docker image so keys were passed as environment variables on the crontab file.
 ### Environmental Variables
 - Environmental variables were used to handle senstitive details for connecting to AWS RDS and S3.
 - For the local windows machine this was done by searching and clicking "Edit the systems Environmental Variables".